ImMrHak/MrHakOs/README.md

 # MrHakOS

-A simple operating system that displays "WELCOME TO MrHakOS" on boot.
+A simple operating system with a C++ kernel that displays "WELCOME TO MrHakOS" on boot.

 ## Project Structure